abhinai2244/DDOS-/README.md

 - [MongoDB](https://www.mongodb.com/): For database operations.

-## DO NOT COPY CLUSTER MY BOYS IT WONT WORK 😂
+## DO NOT COPY MY CLUSTER MY BOYS IT WONT WORK 😂
 GENARATE YOUR CLUSTER IN MONGO WEBSITE USE YOURS :)   .